All tools in one place. Search and launch any kit.

 • Consistency builds credibility; people learn your new baseline.

-• Fewer repeated boundary violations within 2–3 weeks.
+Results & Goals• Fewer repeated boundary violations within 2–3

 • Shorter arguments; faster de‑escalation.